scanny/python-pptx/docs/api/chart.rst

 |BarSeries| objects
 ~~~~~~~~~~~~~~~~~~~

-These properties are only available on series belonging to a bar-type plot.
+These properties are available on a series belonging to a bar-type plot.

 .. autoclass:: pptx.chart.series.BarSeries()
    :exclude-members: get_or_add_ln, ln
+   :inherited-members:
    :members:
    :member-order: bysource
    :undoc-members: